-Summer’s here and we’re outdoors more – spending time at the beach, going on coasting hikes, camping and spending the school holidays out and about.
-As much as we love the sunny weather, we’ve got to pay attention to the harmful effects of the harsh summer sun on our eyesight.
+Summer’s here and we’re outdoors more – spending time at the beach, going on coasting hikes, camping, going on long holidays, and spending the school holidays out and about.
+As much as we love the sunny weather, we’ve got to pay attention to the harmful effects of the harsh summer sun on our eyes.

 UV radiation can cause both long- and short-term damage to your eyes, but with adequate eye protection you can minimise this.
 Short-term problems can include discomfort, excessive blinking or even acute photo-keratopathy (sunburn of the cornea).
 Long-term damage can be very serious – it can result in cataracts, macular degeneration, cancer of the conjunctiva (membrane covering the white of the eye), skin cancer of the eyelids, and pterygium (growth of fibrous tissue from the conjunctiva onto the cornea).
 Our optometrists tell you how to be eye smart in the sun this summer.